 Gore-Tex is a waterproof – yet breathable – fabric membrane that usually has a polyester or nylon outer layer and a polyurethane inner layer.

 Many different pants brands use their own versions of Gore-Tex fabric, and these garments are typically more water-resistant than the non-Gore-Tex version.

-The Outdoor Research Hemispheres Bib Pants take full advantage of Gore-Tex, using a 3-layer construction to ensure maximum water resistance.
+The Outdoor Research Hemispheres Bibs take full advantage of Gore-Tex, using a 3-layer construction to ensure maximum water resistance.

 This fabric is not only waterproof but also super stretchy, allowing you to move freely.

-These are easily some of the priciest pants on this list.
+These OR Hemispheres bib pants are easily some of the priciest pants on this list.
 But, with articulated knees, reinforced scuff guards, and mesh gaiters, these heavy-duty bib pants are some of the best women’s ski pants for snowboarding.

 - Thigh Vents